-The other day it was a bit chilly and I had a head cold.
+The other day it was a bit chilly, and I had a head cold.
 I was craving something warm and thick, but I didn’t feel well, so I didn’t want to spend much time cooking.
-A few days before, I’d made homemade enchilada sauce and that great Mexican flavor was calling me.
-But I couldn’t really just make a bowl of enchilada sauce and eat it strait.
+A few days before, I’d made homemade enchilada sauce, and that great Mexican flavor was calling me.
+But I couldn’t really just make a bowl of enchilada sauce and eat it straight.

 Then the idea of making an enchilada soup hit me.
 I love the flavors in Mexican food…chilies, cumin, garlic, peppers, beans, corn.
 Yum!
 I had most of those flavors in freeze dried format.
 What if I put all those flavors into a soup?
 I tried it and LOVED the result.
 I’ve made a big batch of this soup each week since and eat it for lunch (with a glass of Peach Drink) almost every day.
 The best part about it is how little prep time it takes.
-5 min prep.
-10 min simmer.
+Five minutes prep.
+Ten minutes simmer.
 Seriously.

 * Some links in this post are affiliate links meaning, at no additional cost to you, I may get a small commission if you make a purchase after clicking on the link.
 Some links (those to Thrive Life) actually provide you with a discounted price.
 Thanks for supporting me and my family in this way!
 I only link to products I trust, have tried (or want to try) and highly recommend.

 Gather your ingredients.
 Feel free to adjust amounts slightly depending on what you like.
 Less salt or a few more chilies…it’s up to you!

 Add water to your pot over high heat.
 Whisk in tomato powder, garlic powder, salt (or bouillon), and cumin right away.
 It can be tough to whisk them in smoothly once all the other ingredients have been added.